TOP 5 – Fishing techniques

 - In relation to lures, the ideal is to carry a small assortment of them, highlighting topwater ones, poppers or walkers among others.
 And the line should be strong but also flexible to avoid tearing, it is highly recommended twisted line.

-Another one of the favorite within fishing modalities is Casting, a modality that has 7500 catches in WeFish.
+Another one of the favorite within fishing techniques is Casting, a modality that has 7500 catches in WeFish.
 This technique is calmer but in turn requires the full attention of our anglers.
 Among its strong points stand out casting precision and great smoothness, although of course, these will be achieved with practice and experience.

 There are many species that can be fished with this modality, with black bass or pike being very common.